Aliases for SLC8A1 Gene

-SLC8A1 (Solute Carrier Family 8 (Sodium/Calcium Exchanger), Member 1) is a Protein Coding gene.
-Diseases associated with SLC8A1 include aromatase deficiency.
-Among its related pathways are CREB Pathway and Platelet homeostasis.
-GO annotations related to this gene include calmodulin binding and cytoskeletal protein binding.
-An important paralog of this gene is ADGRV1.
+SLC8A1 (Solute Carrier Family 8 Member A1) is a Protein Coding gene.
+Diseases associated with SLC8A1 include Megacolon and Hirschsprung Disease 1.
+Among its related pathways are Apelin signaling pathway and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and cytoskeletal protein binding.
+An important paralog of this gene is SLC8A3.

 Mediates the exchange of one Ca(2+) ion against three to four Na(+) ions across the cell membrane, and thereby contributes to the regulation of cytoplasmic Ca(2+) levels and Ca(2+)-dependent cellular processes (PubMed:1374913, PubMed:11241183, PubMed:1476165).
 Contributes to Ca(2+) transport during excitation-contraction coupling in muscle.
 In a first phase, voltage-gated channels mediate the rapid increase of cytoplasmic Ca(2+) levels due to release of Ca(2+) stores from the endoplasmic reticulum.
 SLC8A1 mediates the export of Ca(2+) from the cell during the next phase, so that cytoplasmic Ca(2+) levels rapidly return to baseline.
 Required for normal embryonic heart development and the onset of heart contractions.

 The Na+/Ca2+ exchanger (NCX) is a low affinity, high capacitance calcium antiporter membrane protein that functions to regulate intracellular calcium concentrations.
 It is located on the plasma, mitochondrial and endoplasmic reticular membranes of excitable cells.